 Her cover was blown when the Sunday Times became suspicious that such an assured piece of writing could have been created by a first-time novelist.
 An investigation uncovered that Rowling was the real author.

 Her publisher Little, Brown had promoted the book as a "classic crime novel in the tradition of PD James and Ruth Rendell".
+The protagonist, Cormoran Strike, is a troubled war veteran with physical and psychological wounds.

 The plot follows Strike's investigation into the death of a model in Mayfair, an upmarket district of London.